Can I sue for invasion of privacy in Ontario?

 In Ontario, if you sue someone else and lose, you will usually be required to reimburse them for their legal costs.
 The best way to avoid the risk of losing a lawsuit and facing financial consequences is to be represented by a competent lawyer with experience dealing with these types of cases.

 The lawyers at KPA have experience bringing successful claims of intrusion upon seclusion.
-If you wish to contact the author of this article about a privacy law case, you can book a telephone call by clicking here.
+If you wish to contact the author of this article (Ryan Keeney) about a privacy law case, you can book a telephone call by clicking here.
+If you cannot afford Mr. Keeney's consultation fee ($450+HST), you can also book a consultation with an associate lawyer by clicking here ($149+HST).